Disston Bevel Type Studies

 No 5

 The Model No 5 is somewhat of an oddity.
 Flush screw locking bevels were a decidedly English design style which had never been the norm in America.
 The few American makers who did make them were English immigrants in the early half of the 1800’s.
 Why Disston decided to resurrect this style in the 20th century is unclear.
 They are not common and likely were not strong sellers.
-Variation 1 uses two pins to attach the bottom plates, while 2 uses only one pin.
-The third variation adds the groove to the handle.
+Variation A uses two pins to attach the bottom plates, while B uses only one pin.
+Variation C adds the groove to the handle.
 (14", 12", 10", 8", 6")